daviddarnes/theengineeringstudio.com/index.md

     proactive part of the solution process.\n"
 services:
   title: Our Services
-  body: |
-    `the engineering studio` the engineering studio can assist with your project during any of the different stages:
+  body: "`the engineering studio` the engineering studio can assist with your project
-    Pre-Planning, Pre-Construction and Construction.
+    during any of the different stages:  \nPre-Planning, Pre-Construction and Construction.\n"
   items:
-  - title: "Civil Engineering"
+  - title: Civil Engineering
     content: |
       Delivering a coordinated and cost-effective solution that responds to the requirements of each development site.
       - Planning support